Analyzing critical legal trends and developments across data, cyber, AI and digital regulations from around the world and beyond borders

 Author

-Cynthia J. Cole is Chair of Baker McKenzie’s Global Commercial, Tech and Transactions Business Unit, a member of the Firm’s global Commercial, Data, IP and Trade (CDIT) practice group steering Committee and Co-chair of Baker Women California.
+Cynthia J. Cole is a partner in Baker McKenzie’s Commercial, Technology and Transactions and Data and Cyber practices, and co-chair of Baker Women California.
 A former CEO and General Counsel, just before joining the Firm, Cynthia was Deputy Department Chair of the Corporate Section in the California offices of Baker Botts where she built the technology transactions and data privacy practice.
 An intellectual property transactions attorney, Cynthia also has expertise in AI, digital transformation, data privacy, and cybersecurity strategy.

 Author